star-whale/docs/docs/instances/server/config/starwhale_env.md

 # The JWT secret key.
 All strings are valid, but we strongly recommend you to use a random string with at least 16 characters.
 SW_JWT_SECRET=
 ################################################################################
-# The Kubernetes namspace to use when running a task
+# The Kubernetes namespace to use when running a task
 SW_K8S_NAME_SPACE=default

 # The path on the Kubernetes host node's filesystem to cache Python packages.
 Use the setting only if you have